ASNA/ASNA.AmyuniPDF/README.md

 * __LicenseCompany__ Populated from the `AmyuniDriverInfo.XML` file.
 * __LicenseCode__ Populated from the `AmyuniDriverInfo.XML` file.
 * __OutputPath__ Provided at runtime.
 * __OutputFileName__ This is a short, randomly-generated file name without the `.pdf` extension&mdash;it gets added later.
 This file is generated with the `System.IO.Path.GetRandomFileName()` method.
-Beyond being providing the core part of the PDF file name, this is also the name of the entry in the Windows print spooler.
+Beyond providing the core part of the PDF file name this is also the name of the entry in the Windows print spooler.

 #### Example usage